1 Day Itinerary To Banff: Explore the Town & Johnston Canyon

 Walk to Cascade Gardens

-If you continue to the end of Banff Avenue and cross the bridge, you’ll arrive at Cascade Gardens.
-These beautiful gardens are completely free to visit and just minutes away from downtown Banff.
+If you walk to the end of Banff Avenue and cross the bridge, you’ll arrive at Cascade Gardens.
+While in Banff everything comes with a price tag, Cascade Gardens is an exception.
+It is completely free and worth an hour visit from downtown Banff.

 Interestingly, the site was once the first administration building of Parks Canada.
 Surrounded by rose gardens, water ponds and a waterfall, Cascade Gardens offer well-marked paths for you to explore.
 But, please stay on the paths to protect the surrounding vegetation.